 Losing a loved one is one of the most difficult and painful experiences a family can endure.
 The grief can be even worse when a loved one’s life is taken due to the wrongful actions of another.

-It is natural to seek some sense of justice, order, and meaning in the face of such tragedy.
-An experienced Marion County wrongful death attorney could help you in your search for compensation after the untimely death of a loved one due to the wrongful act or omission of another.
-Contact a compassionate personal injury attorney today to begin the process.
+It is natural to seek some sense of justice, order, and meaning in the face of such a tragedy.
+A Marion County wrongful death attorney could help you in your search for compensation after the untimely death of a loved one due to the wrongful act or omission of another.
+Contact a compassionate personal injury lawyer today to begin the process.

-Under Indiana Code Title 34.
-Civil Law and Procedure § 34-23-1-1, if a person’s death is caused by the wrongful act or omission of another person, then a personal representative of the deceased may bring a claim for monetary damages so long as the deceased would have had a claim against that party for the same act or omission.
+Under IC § 34-23-1-1, if a person’s death is caused by the wrongful act or omission of another person, then a personal representative of the deceased may bring a claim for monetary damages so long as the deceased would have had a claim against that party for the same act or omission.

 In Marion County, a personal representative of the decedent’s estate must file the wrongful death claim.
 However, the deceased person’s spouse, children, and other dependents may all receive compensation from the claim.